 Social media at the University of Sheffield

-Hello, these pages are here to showcase our social media activities and help members of University staff get the most out of social media.
+These pages are here to showcase our social media activities and help members of University staff get the most out of social media.

 Monitoring and measuring

-Use a Twitter client like Tweetdeck or Hootsuite to set up keyword searches and review hashtags on the subjects you want to watch.
-Review comments, responses and reviews on your Facebook page and Twitter account as part of the ongoing management of your channels.
+We recommend using Twitter clients like Tweetdeck or Hootsuite to set up keyword searches and review hashtags on the subjects you want to monitor.

 When things go wrong

 Things can occasionally go wrong on social media and it is important to understand how to effectively deal with any incidents or negative situations that arise.

 This can include proactively monitoring searches for any key issues or contentious topics you may encounter and having a plan for responding to negative news stories.
 It also includes moderating comments on posts and knowing how to manage incidents on live streaming.